MathFoundationRL/Book-Mathematical-Foundation-of-Reinforcement-Learning/Readme.md

 # Feedback will be appreciated
 This book has not been finalized yet.
 A few more chapters will be added.
 The slides and videos for my course will also be uploaded online.
 The publisher of this book will be announced.

 I am collecting feedback about this book.
 Any advice from the readers will be appreciated.
-Any feedback can be sent to zhaoshiyu@westlake.edu.cn.
+Any feedback can be sent to zhaoshiyu[-at-]westlake.edu.cn.

 # About the author
 You can find my info on my homepage https://www.shiyuzhao.net/ (GoogleSite) and my research group website https://shiyuzhao.westlake.edu.cn